RodrigoSarmento/ros_autonomous_robot/applications/README.md

 roslaunch turtlebot_navigation amcl_demo.launch map_file:=/tmp/my_map.yaml
 ```

-Vizualize your map and turtlebot, with rviz, in this step you need to specify where turtlebot is in your map
+Visualize your map and turtlebot, with rviz, in this step you need to specify where turtlebot is in your map
-and where is he "looking for", for this in rviz you need to use the tool "2d pose estimation".
+and where is the "looking for", for this in rviz you need to use the tool "2d pose estimation".

 ```bash
 roslaunch turtlebot_rviz_launchers view_navigation.launch
 ```

-We'll need this for send where we want the turtlebot to go, you can load all markers saved before.
+We'll need this to send where we want the turtlebot to go, you can load all markers saved before.

 ```bash
 ./catkin_ws/devel/lib/autonomous_robot/autonomous_robot
 ```

-Now, if you want to send turtlebot to an marker
+Now, if you want to send turtlebot to a marker

 ```bash
 ./catkin_ws/devel/lib/autonomous_robot/marker_goal
 "valid id"
 ```

-But if you want to just send turtlebot to an specify point use
+But if you want to just send turtlebot to a specify point use

 ```bash
 ./catkin_ws/devel/lib/autonomous_robot/goal